Springfield, GA Furnace Tips: Installing a New One for Improved Winter Energy-Efficiency

 Most modern furnaces use two-stage variable speed motors that efficiently and evenly heat your home.
 Modern furnaces also use technology that is much better at eliminating cold spots, and you should find that most rooms consistently stay at the same temperature.

 Emissions from the fuel used to heat your home are normally vented away from the house.
-However, if your house has an older flue pipe, most of the heat that should be going into your home actually escapes through the venting pipe.
+Does your house has an older flue pipe?
+If so most of the heat that should be going into your home actually escapes through the venting pipe.
 As a result, less warm air enters your home.
-A furnace with a high AFUE rating does not waste or vent as much heat as older models, allowing more warm air to go into your home and keep you toasty all winter long.
+A furnace with a high AFUE rating does not waste or vent as much heat as older models.
+This allows more warm air to go into your home and keep you toasty all winter long.

 To inquire about having a new energy-efficient furnace installed, call our team at Byrd Heating and Air Conditioning today at 912-373-8447.